 For students who have difficulty remembering the sequence:

-Fold paper into fourths.
-Have student focus on one season at a time.
+- Fold the paper into fourths.
+Have the student focus on one season at a time.

-Draw/color additional items in the square to represent that season and to prompt student to think about what changes take place in that particular season.
+- Draw/color additional items in the square to represent that season and to prompt the student to think about what changes take place in that particular season.

 For students who have difficulty writing:

 - Allow student(s) to verbally tell or even act out the changes that occur.